Customization

 Custom context menu

-If you want to change the context menu for cards, columns, or rows, you can use the cardShape, columnShape, and rowShape properties.
-The example below shows how to set these up:
+For those times when you want to change up the context menu for cards, columns, or rows, you’ll want to use the cardShape, columnShape, and rowShape properties.
+Here’s how you can do it:

 Custom toolbar

-Take a look at the snippet below to see how to customize things like:
+Check out the snippet below to see how to:

-• a custom control and what it does
+- add a custom control and set up what it does

 Custom styles

-If you want to change how Kanban looks, try adjusting the relevant CSS variables.
-For more details, check out the Stylization section.
+If you’d like to change how Kanban looks, you can do that by updating the relevant CSS variables.
+For more details, take a look at the Stylization section.